openshift/enhancements/enhancements/builds/entitlements.md

 TODO:  Still need some form of implementation details for this one if it remains in this proposal.

-#### Out Of Scope Stories

-1. As a user I have a (non OpenShift Build) pod whose entry point is a script that installs software from entitled sources, and I want a simpler way for the necessary entitlement information injected in the pod.

-(See the Open Questions and the question around if this will become in scope).

 ### Implementation Details/Notes/Constraints [optional]

-So the concerns for the implementation center around these questions:
+The concerns for the implementation center around these questions:

 - Delivery mechanism for subscription config/credentials to the cluster
 - Where/How subscription config/credentials are stored on the cluster (e.g. what resources types+namespaces)
 - In what form are the credentials provided (pem files, SubscriptionManager, Satellite)
-- When does the build consume the credentials (where consuming means telling buildah to mount it)
+- When/how does the pod or build consume the credentials (where consuming means the pod or build mounting it and, for builds, wiring the mount through to buildah)

 #### Delivery Mechanism for the "encapsulation" of credentials

-##### IBM Mulitcloud Manager (though a rename is coming with transfer to Red Hat)
+Discussion of how global secrets get defined on a cluster.

+##### MultiCloud Manager/Advanced Cluster Management

-So "MCM" for future reference introduces a "klusterlet" which is [installed](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/mcm/installing/klusterlet.html#install_ktl) in the clusters it manages.
+"MCM" for future reference introduces a "klusterlet" which is [installed](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/mcm/installing/klusterlet.html#install_ktl) in the clusters it manages.

-And MCM also introduces a "compliance" with a list of "policies" (all backed by CRDs) with the klusterlet will poll.
+MCM also introduces a "compliance" with a list of "policies" (all backed by CRDs) which the klusterlet will poll.
 See [this document](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.2/mcm/compliance/policy_overview.html) for details.

 Each policy then has a list or k8s RBAC to define on the cluster, followed by a list of general k8s API object yaml